 Employers have a duty of care to their employees.
 They should act to manage and minimise the stress inherent in the allegations process.
 Support for the individual is vital to fulfilling this duty.
 Individuals should be informed of concerns or allegations as soon as possible and given an explanation of the likely course of action, unless there is an objection by the children's social care services or the police.
 The individual should be advised to contact their trade union representative, if they have one, or a colleague for support.
-They should also be given access to welfare counselling or medical advice where this is provided by the employer.
+They should also be given access to welfare counselling or medical advice where this is provided by the employer and can access the Employee Assistance Programme (EAP) Health at